liangliang6v6/liangliang6v6.github.io/_pages/01_about.md

 ## News

+- [09/2025] Our paper [Diagnosing and Addressing Pitfalls in KG-RAG Datasets: Toward More Reliable Benchmarking](https://arxiv.org/pdf/2505.23495) is accepted by the Thirty-Ninth Annual Conference on Neural Information Processing Systems (NeurIPS 2025).

 - [05/2025] Check our preprint on [Diagnosing and Addressing Pitfalls in KG-RAG Datasets: Toward More Reliable Benchmarking](https://arxiv.org/pdf/2505.23495).

 - [05/2025] Excited to join [IBM](https://research.ibm.com/labs/yorktown-heights) Research as a summer research intern, mentored by [Dr. Nandana Mihindukulasooriya](https://www.linkedin.com/in/nandanamihindu/).